SeldonIO/sig-mlops-seldon-jenkins-x/README.md

 ## Deploy the model

-Now we want to be able to deploy the model we just trained
+Now we want to be able to deploy the model we just trained.
+For this we'll follow the standard steps to wrap the model using Seldon.

+### Save the trained model

+First we have to save the trained model in the `src/` folder, which our wrapper will load

 ```python